Cardboard in worm-farms

 It is not unreasonable to consider that extreme hardship lies in the not too distant future; climate change, hunger and drought.
 It's a time to sow in the garden; even a relatively small patch can make an enormous difference.

-It's all about hard work, fertility and water for irrigation.
+It's all about hard work, fertility and water for irrigation; and our mental health.
 Worm-farms can make a significant contribution.

 Newsletter